 - Children are taught about traditional hand tools and have the opportunity to use a hand drill and a hand plane.

 - With our boat builder’s guidance, children work together to assemble a dory kit specifically developed for children ages 7-12

 - Children assembly pre-cut sailboat and take a trip to a nearby brook (Please bring your rubber boots!).
 Each child takes home his model.

 The workshop ends with a presentation of junior boat builder certificates to all participants.

-Children’s Boat Building Workshops are offered every Thursday in July and August from 1:00-4:00 pm at WBMNL’s locations in Winterton and Trinity.
+Children’s Boat Building Workshops are offered every Thursday in July and August from 1:00-4:00 pm in Winterton, unless otherwise specified.
 The cost is $25/child.